kitschpatrol/lognow/readme.md

 // Now the library logs run through the application's logger,
 // with the chain of inheritance in the context object. greet()
-// Logs: "Hello from library! { name: 'child', parentNames: [ 'package-name' ] }"
 ```

-If the library consumer doesn't want to use `@kitschpatrol/log`, they can still inject and `Console`- or `WritableStream`-like logger instance into the library to receive basic messages without additional dependencies:
+If the library consumer doesn't want to use `lognow`, they can still inject a `Console`- or `WritableStream`-like logger instance into the library to receive basic messages without additional dependencies:

 `the-application.ts`: